ShahramShakiba/ReactJS-Basic-Course/README.md

 - Project management is a system that allows users to create and manage multiple projects in one place.
 Users can add new projects, select a desired project to open, and then add tasks within the project.
 Tasks and projects can be cleared, or deleted as needed. <br/>
 This system helps users stay organized and on track with their project goals.

-> For this project, I plan to incorporate all the concepts covered in the course up to this point.
+> For this project, I plan to incorporate all the concepts covered in the course up to this point.<br/>
 > 🔑 Which Concepts Have I Covered :
 - 🔓 Configure & Re-use ` Components ` <br/>
 - 🔓 Managing ` State ` to Switch Between Components <br/>